The mass distribution of stars stripped in binaries: The effect of metallicity: Expectations for nearby populations

-As described in \S \ref{subsubsec:drop}, our models predict a drop in the SMC mass distribution at $M_{\rm strip} \sim 9 M_\odot$ because of its low metallicity, which is predicted to cause massive stars to expand late and therefore become stripped late.
-Scaling by the adopted star-formation rate of the SMC, we expect $\sim 5$ binary-stripped stars with masses above this drop.
-By contrast, the solar metallicity model, which does not show a drop in the mass distribution, predicts $\sim 20$ stripped stars with masses $\gtrsim 9 M_\odot$ when scaled by the SMC star-formation rate.
+As described in Sect. \ref{subsubsec:drop}, our models predict a drop in the SMC mass distribution at $M_{\rm strip} \sim 9 M_\odot$ because of its low metallicity, which is predicted to cause massive stars to expand late and therefore become stripped late.
+Scaling by the adopted star formation rate of the SMC, we expect $\sim 5$ binary-stripped stars with masses above this drop.
+By contrast, the solar metallicity model, which does not show a drop in the mass distribution, predicts $\sim 20$ stripped stars with masses $\gtrsim 9 M_\odot$ when scaled by the SMC star formation rate.

 The number of stripped stars with $M_{\rm strip} > 9\; M_\odot$ in the SMC can therefore be used as a test of the presence of a drop.
 If the number of such massive stripped stars in the SMC is closer to 20 than 5, it could disprove the theorized late expansion at low metallicity.
-Alternatively, it could indicate that these stripped stars were created through a different formation scenario than envelope-stripping in binaries (see e.g., \S~\ref{subsec:CHE}).
+Alternatively, it could indicate that these stripped stars were created through a different formation scenario than envelope-stripping in binaries (see e.g., Sect. \ref{subsec:CHE}).